|Worthless WCC Bypass Planning Application 'Debate'|

 In response to an ACA letter warning WCC that the bypass scheme might not be viable because of its inadequate mitigation, an official told the councillors (who had not had this letter drawn to their attention to read) that this was probably covered in the environmental statements and anyway the council's expert advisor had just not had the time to consider the implications, so the councillors may as well ignore them.

-Another objector managed to bravely and skillfully detour from the script of her questions to mention that the ACA letter was only 21 pages, whereas the general public had been expected to read, assimilate and comment on over 2400 pages of complex issues in the WCC environmental statements in 21 days..., at a rate of over 100 pages a day.
+Another objector managed to bravely and skillfully detour from the script of her questions to mention that the ACA letter was of 21 pages, whereas the general public had been expected to read, assimilate and comment on over 2400 pages of complex issues in the WCC environmental statements in 21 days..., at a rate of over 100 pages a day.
 It seemed that different rules applied for WCC and its officers or advisors.

 A councillor suggested a visit to the intended route of the bypass, as if the councillors had not studied it, but was put off from this by other councillors saying that they had been out to the chalk quarry previously and had seen enough of the bypass route from there.